ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2024-09-14
 Thor's adoption day!

+## 2024-09-13
+Drove to Utah with Chase and Max, and we met Thor!

 ## 2024-09-10
 Went to see _Avatar: The Last Airbender_ Live in Concert with Chase, and it was phenomenal!